a robust decoding and reporting system for WSPR

 These postgeSQL Tables have been converted into Hypertables for use with TimescaleDB.

-Each Hypertable has a Data Retention Policy (set by our Digital Ocean Droplet storage capacity):
+Each Hypertable has a Data Retention Policy set by our server capacity.
+For our logs2 server, for data in:

 Check out our Guide by clicking the TimescaleDB logo.